Discover more from Activist Explorer Newsletter, by Juliana Barnet

-Pride and Billy Elliot : contradictory pictures of the same strike.
+Pride and Billy Elliot : contradictory pictures of the same strike

-But I did recall, and re-watch, two feature films I remembered enjoying, both set during the pivotal 1984-5 miners’ strike in northern England, when the Miners’ Union held out for over a year against the implacable Thatcher government in their struggle to win better working conditions.
-The fact that each challenges gender stereotyping as well makes them good choices for Pride Month (which it still would be today, if June weren’t such a nonconformist, with just 30 days…)I continue to like both movies, but the impression each gives of the strike and the workers could hardly be more different.
+How are worker movements portrayed in mainstream culture, particularly movies?
+Mostly not there, as far as I can tell,1 but there are exceptions.
+Two feature films I enjoyed are both set during the pivotal 1984-5 miners’ strike in northern England, when the Miners’ Union held out for over a year against the implacable Thatcher government in their struggle to win better working conditions.
+The fact that each challenges gender stereotyping makes them good choices for Pride Month.

 In Billy Elliot (2000, Stephen Daldry) eleven-year-old Billy faces disbelief and disdain when his father and brother, both striking miners, discover he’s been learning ballet and wants to be a dancer.
 The story follows Billy’s father’s transformation as he grows to accept his son’s unexpected talent and struggles to raise tuition money to send him to an elite ballet academy.